Features

 test -d /work/crabbox'

-For Mantis images, also run a real desktop/browser proof:
+For desktop or browser images, also capture a real desktop proof:

 crabbox screenshot --provider aws --id <candidate-cbx_id-or-slug> --output /tmp/crabbox-image-smoke.png

-Do not promote if SSH readiness, browser startup, screenshot capture, or the package/tool checks fail.
+Do not promote if SSH readiness, browser startup, screenshot capture, or any tool check fails.

 #Promote